youanden/flpd-resource-allocation-suggestions/README.md

 - [Fort Lauderdale PD Data Portal](https://fortlauderdale.data.socrata.com/)

 ## Known Bugs
-- [ ] (Major) Fix issue where heatmap inacurrately calculates dispatch and arrival crossing over midnight boundary
+- [x] (Major) Fix issue where heatmap inacurrately calculates dispatch and arrival crossing over midnight boundary
+- [ ] (Major) For now I am assuming an officer is dispatched the same day the call arrives which isn't always true

 ## Future Plans
 - [ ] Deploy to gh pages so that demo is available to public